greenm01/porc/README.md

 TODO
 ====

-	Implement algo to automatically remove leading silence from RIR.
+	Implement algo to automatically remove leading silence (zeros) from RIR.
 	Port this code to C
         Update this page with better documentation!

 Contact
 =======